alastair10/golden_square_phase2/lib/multi_class_design_recipe.md

     end
   end

-  context "when we add multiple entries to the diary" do
+  context "2. when we add multiple entries to the diary" do
     it "adds all entries to a list" do diary = Diary.new # new instance of class entry_1 = DiaryEntry.new("Yesterday", "I raced a cheetah.") # new instance of class